Recent Posts

 Diabetes and your eyes

-Even if your annual eye exam was normal, we encourage you to report symptoms like these to your eye care provider right away:
+Even if your annual eye exam showed no issues, it's crucial to report any of these symptoms to your healthcare team right away:

 - Blurred vision